Probate Q&A Series What steps must an heir take to recover surplus funds after a tax foreclosure sale in North Carolina?

 • Copy of death certificate

-• Proof of letters testamentary or administration
+• Proof of letters testamentary or administration, if applicable

 • Any documentation showing prior owners or transfers